Hillary Rodham Clinton

 the Supreme Court that the Constitution broadly protects the rights of

-individuals to own firearms."The broad principle that there is an individual right to bear arms
+"The broad principle that there is an individual right to bear arms

 is shared by many Americans, including myself.
 I'm of the view that you